steveaq/Webs-Scraping-for-Fooball-Data-/FBREF Data-Scraping Walk Through pt1.md

 Now lets dive deeper and investigate Napoli's league performance data.
 Naturally, you might start with looking at league standings, however we want to acertain how Napoli have performed over the course of the Season so far.

+Goal Difference vs Expected Goal difference, in my opinion is really good way to visualise how well a team is performing, as it can indicate not only how effectively a team is scoring and keeping shots out on a rolling basis, the xExpected metrics can allow us to identify periods of under/overperformance.
+Going further, we could overlay this chart with key event data such change of manager, formation and even injuries to key players to allow for more comprehensive analysis.

 ```python
 def generate_xg_analysis_chart(df):
         window = 5